pgMemento/pgMemento/README.md

 pgMemento is written in plain PL/pgSQL.
 Thus, it can be set up on every machine with PostgreSQL 9.5 or higher.
-I tagged a first version of pgMemento (v0.1) that uses the JSON data type and can be used along with PostgreSQL 9.3, but it is slower and can not handle very big data as JSON strings.
+I tagged a first version of pgMemento (v0.1) that works with the JSON data type and can be used along with PostgreSQL 9.3.
+But, it is slower and can not handle very big JSON strings.
 Releases v0.2 and v0.3 require at least PostgreSQL 9.4.
 The master uses JSONB functions introduced in PostgreSQL 9.5.
 I recommend to always use the newest version of pgMemento.